-The Top 16 Best Hikes in Africa
+Top 16 Best Hiking and Trekking in Africa Destinations

 Africa is the second-largest continent in the world, it is not surprising that there is the most incredible wilderness on earth.
 From alpine moraines to sandy beaches, lush rainforests and vast deserts, 54 African countries have everything.
-If you have ever considered traveling the world to hike and explore nature, these 16 hiking and trekking trips in Africa are for you.
+If you have ever considered traveling the world to hike and explore nature, these 16 hiking and trekking in Africa trips are for you.
 Travelers can expect to find amazing views, vibrant local cultures, and unforgettable experiences when choosing these African destinations for their next natural journey.

 Mount Kilimanjaro National Park – Tanzania

-Since its official launch in 1977, Mt Kilimanjaro National Park has become one of Tanzania‘s most-visited public parks hiking & trekking in Africa.
+Since its official launch in 1977, Mt Kilimanjaro National Park has become one of Tanzania‘s most-visited public parks hiking and trekking in Africa.
 Unlike other northern parks, this is not a place for wildlife, even if staying there.
 But you come here to see the fear of the snowy mountains on the equator and climb to the top of Africa.
 At the center of the park are the 5896m Mt.
 Kilimanjaro, Africa’s highest mountain and one of the continent’s most beautiful sights.
 Mt.
 Kilimanjaro National Park was declared a UNESCO world heritage site in 1987.

 Kilimanjaro is one of the best volcanoes in the world, extending from low cultivated farmland to lush rainforests, alpine meadows and finally to the summit of Mount Kibo and twins over the moon landscape Mawenge Kilimanjaro’s third volcanic cone, Sira is on the west side of the mountain.
 The deep-rainforest is home to many animals such as buffalo, elephants, leopards, and monkeys, and occasionally sees Eland in the saddle between Kibo and Mawenji.
 The best time to visit is in April and September.